lukin0110/poeditor-gradle/README.md

     trans 'en', 'App/src/main/res/values/strings.xml'
     trans 'nl', 'App/src/main/res/values-nl/strings.xml'
     trans 'fr', 'App/src/main/res/values-fr/strings.xml'

+    filters 'nl', 'translated'
+    filters 'fr', 'translated, automatic'
 }
 ```

 Parameter    | Description
 ------------ | --------------------
+apiKey       | api key to access the api, can be obtained in your [Account][account]
+projectId    | id of the project on POEditor
 type         | file format: po, pot, mo, xls, apple_strings, xliff, android_strings, resx, resw, properties, json
+terms        | point to the file that contains all the terms, probably this is your default language
+trans        | receives 2 parameters: language code & file path of a translation
+filters      | receives 2 parameters: language code & comma separated list of filters.
+Check the [API Reference][reference] for all available filters

 Now you're all set to manage your translations.